 - Customers with DAP included: their invitation will mention DAP, and they will see a screen allowing them to accept DAP privileges as usual.

-- Customers without DAP included: DAP will NOT be mentioned in the invitation, and these customers will need to assign Partner permissions for Office 365 and Azure to themselves.
+- Customers without DAP included: DAP will NOT be mentioned in the invitation, and these customers will need to assign Partner permissions for managing Office 365 licensing and Azure to themselves.

 Note: Work 365 Provider Configuration accommodates the scenarios where a partner can request the specific relationships in the 1.8 release of Work 365.